PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Problem Setting

 We use goal-conditioned RL \cite{liu_goal-conditioned_2022} to learn a specification-conditioned policy $\pi (a \cond s, \varphi)$ that maximizes the probability of satisfying an LTL formula $\varphi \sim \xi$, where $\xi$ is an arbitrary distribution over LTL formulae with support $\supp(\xi)$.
 The optimal policy $\pi^*$ in $\mathcal{M}$ is thus defined as

-To find solutions to Equation \ref{eqn:rl_problem} via RL, we construct a \textit{product MDP} $\mathcal{M}^\varphi$, which extends the state space of $\mathcal{M}$ to monitor the state of LDBA $\mathcal{B}_\varphi$.
+To find solutions to Equation \ref{eqn:rl_problem} via RL, we construct a \textit{product MDP} $\mathcal{M}^\varphi$, which extends the state space of $\mathcal{M}$ to monitor the state of $\mathcal{B}_\varphi$.
 Since the LDBA state encodes the memory necessary to satisfy $\varphi$, this allows policies conditioned on both MDP state and LDBA state to be memoryless \cite{baier_principles_2008}.
-Note that in practice we never explicitly construct the product MDP, but instead update LDBA state $q^\varphi$ using the assignment $\sigma^\varphi = L_\varphi(s)$ observed at each time step.

-We then obtain an approximate solution for Equation \ref{eqn:rl_problem} by solving the following problem: \begin{problem}[Efficient LTL satisfaction; \citealp{jackermeier_deepltl_2025}] Given an unknown MDP $\mathcal{M}$, distribution over LTL formulae $\xi$, and LDBAs $\mathcal{B}_\varphi$ for each $\varphi \in \supp(\xi)$, find the optimal policy
+In practice, we never explicitly construct the product MDP, but instead update LDBA state $q^\varphi$ using the assignment $\sigma^\varphi = L_\varphi(s)$ observed at each time step.
+We then obtain an approximate solution for Equation \ref{eqn:rl_problem} by solving the following problem: \begin{problem}[Efficient LTL satisfaction; \citep{jackermeier_deepltl_2025}] Given an unknown MDP $\mathcal{M}$, distribution over LTL formulae $\xi$, and LDBAs $\mathcal{B}_\varphi$ for each $\varphi \in \supp(\xi)$, find the optimal policy

 \end{problem} Solutions to Problem \ref{prb:efficient_ltl_satisfaction} generally achieve a high probability of LTL satisfaction while being biased towards earlier satisfaction due to the discount factor $\gamma$.
-Details on product MDPs and Problem \ref{eqn:efficient_rl_problem} can be found in Appendix \ref{app:product_mdps_and_efficient_ltl_satisfaction}.
+See Appendix \ref{app:product_mdps_and_efficient_ltl_satisfaction} for further details.